micahamd/psych_exp_generator/README.md

 ## Custom Stimulus-Response Mappings

-The experiment builder allows you to define specific response keys and positions for each stimulus or sequence:
+The experiment builder allows you to define specific properties for each stimulus or sequence:

 1. Configure your stimuli in the "Stimuli - Text" field
 2. Click the "Custom S-R Mappings" button to open the mapping dialog